dannyi9/LanSentinel/README.md

 - **TODO - Port Scanning & Vulnerability Detection**: Scans devices for open ports and identifies potential security threats.
 - **TODO - Device Classification**: Groups devices based on identifiers like HTTP server strings, device type, and more.
 - **TODO - Notifications & Alerts**: Receive real-time alerts for suspicious activities such as unknown devices or unusual port scans.
-- **TODO - Customizable Scans**: Tailor your scans by selecting the IP range, port range, and notification settings.
+- **TODO - Customisable Scans**: Tailor your scans by selecting the IP range, port range, and notification settings.

 ## 🔧 Installation